AdHoc10/CSCI513MajorProject/README.md

-# How to Run Simfire
+# How to Run The Code

 1. Set environment.
 I use Conda because it's easier to have a specific version of Python